-If you are new to BNZ you will need to visit one of our branches with your identification to verify your personal details.
-We are required to do this by law and it should only take a few minutes.
-At the same time, we'll get you set up in BNZ Internet Banking.
+If you are new to BNZ you will need to visit a branch with your identification to verify your personal details.
+This is required by law and it should only take a few minutes.
+At the same time, you can set up BNZ Internet Banking.